-The purpose of this document is to provide program/project teams necessary instruction and guidance in the best practices for WBS and WBS dictionary development and use for project implementation and management control.
+The purpose of this document is to provide program/project teams necessary instruction and guidance in the best practices for Work Breakdown Structure (WBS) and WBS dictionary development and use for project implementation and management control.
 This handbook can be used for all types of NASA projects and work activities including research, development, construction, test and evaluation, and operations.
 The products of these work efforts may be hardware, software, data, or service elements (alone or in combination).
-The aim of this document is to assist project teams in the development of effective work breakdown structures that provide a framework of common reference for all project elements.
+The aim of this document is to assist project teams in the development of effective WBSs that provide a framework of common reference for all project elements.

 The WBS and WBS dictionary are effective management processes for planning, organizing, and administering NASA programs and projects.
-The guidance contained in this document is applicable to both in-house, NASA-led effort and contracted effort.
+The guidance contained in this document is applicable to both in-house, NASA-led and contractor projects.
 It assists management teams from both entities in fulfilling necessary responsibilities for successful accomplishment of project cost, schedule, and technical goals.